Pine Mountain Settlement School

-The Katherine Pettit Dye Book is a unique manual for creating and using vegetable dyes.
+The Katherine Pettit Dye Book, or more correctly The Katherine Pettit Book of Vegetable Dyes, is a unique manual for creating and using vegetable dyes.
 Compiled by Helen Wilmer Stone Viner (c.
 1891-1978), and H.E.
 Scrope Viner, her husband following her departure from Pine Mountain Settlement School, the small book is well-known in the weaving literature of the Southern Appalachians.
 Before her marriage, Helen Wilmer Stone worked at Pine Mountain Settlement School from 1914 to 1922 as a housemother and discovered vegetable dying through Katherine Pettit, one of the co-directors of the School at the time.
 This small booklet was created in Saluda, North Carolina where Helen Wilmer Stone settled, met and married H.E.
 Scrope Viner after leaving the School.
 It is based on Viner’s work at Pine Mountain and is one of the more unique manuals for vegetable dyes in the Southern Appalachians.
 It was published by Excelsior Printers in Saluda, North Carolina in 1946.
 Helen Wilmer Stone left Pine Mountain in the same year as her friend Marguerite Butler, another Pine Mountain staff member.
 Butler left for Brasstown, North Carolina to work with Olive Dame Campbell at the new John C. Campbell Folk School.
 Both Viner and Butler were graduates of Vasser College in Poughkeepsie, New York and their friendship brought them to Pine Mountain.
 Helen Wilmer Stone, worked at Pine Mountain during some of its most foundational years when Katherine Pettit and Ethel de Long were co-directors.

 Following their early work at Pine Mountain, Stone and Butler were both well-seasoned settlement workers and their talents were recognized by Olive Dame Campbell as she struggled to build the new folk school at Brasstown.
 Butler had traveled to Denmark with Campbell and had been inducted into the Danish folk school ethos.
 Stone, like Butler, was somewhat conflicted by her departure from Pine Mountain, as the years at Pine Mountain had been good ones.
 Unlike her friend Butler, she struck out on her own and used the talents she had acquired at Pine Mountain and her contacts in the Saluda area to follow her interests in mountain craft.
 Her affection for Pine Mountain and for Katherine Pettit is seen in her dedication of this manual of dye processes to Katherine Pettit, Founder and Director of Pine Mountain Settlement School (1913-1930).
 Pettit, an avid collector of mountain “kivers” and dye craft, no doubt, left her indelible mark on Stone as she did so many others at the School.